Friday, June 5, 2015

 People Repelling

-We walked past the Fleur-de-lys Studio that was across the street from The First Baptist Church founded by Rogers Williams.
+We walked past the Fleur-de-lys Studio, across the street from The First Baptist Church, founded by Rogers Williams.

-Back at my daughter's third-floor apartment, she made a Tuna Salad for dinner that consisted of boiled eggs, tuna, olives, pickles, and onions.
+Back at my daughter's third-floor apartment, she made Tuna Salad for dinner, with boiled eggs, tuna, olives, pickles, and onions.

-Therefore, we both climbed into bed and watched Net Flex.
+Therefore, we both climbed into bed and watched Netflix.

 We both were asleep by the time our heads hit the pillows.